 I was affected (and quite badly) till very recently, I felt small and I was hurt, and I started to measure my worth through that hideous number on the scale.
 I tried to diet, I tried to exercise, I hired help – the journey went through its crests and troughs.
 I could never again measure up to that “set standard” (only to realize that it was absolutely OKAY!).

 To all those people, who made me feel small or hurt my feelings – SUCK IT!
-Cuz I work as a technology leader at a leading consulting organization, cuz I go by the name “Professor Pragati Siddhanti” at a Swiss University, cuz I run this platform and there is a lot more to me than my weight, my skin color, or my appearance.
+Cuz I work as a technology lead at a leading consulting organization, cuz I go by the name “Professor Pragati Siddhanti” at a Swiss University, cuz I run this platform and there is a lot more to me than my weight, my skin color, or my appearance.

 I am ENOUGH!

 Well, after hearing my story, it’s a little bit obvious – I feel extremely passionately about this topic and clearly have a personal agenda.
 After years of going through an unnecessary amount of insecurity – I wouldn’t wish it upon anyone.
 Moreover, as a mother to a 10-year-old, I want to make sure that she always feels secure in her skin/body; that she values and respects herself, and does not get swept away with the unrealistic “set standards” that social media is dictating.
 Social media is doing what those relatives were doing; you could avoid them, but one cannot avoid social media 😉

 For me, if this project can change the mind of one woman – young or old, light skinned or not, skinny or curvy; I would be elated.

 According to research, some of the pressing issues that emerge as the result of poor body image are: